Southwest, Anaheim, CA Violent Crime Rates and Maps

 • In El Toro Marine Air Station, Ir, crime costs $82 per person, which is $118 less than in Southwest

-The table below shows the total cost of crime to the residents of Southwest for the year 2025 along with the projected cost per resident.
+The table below breaks the violent-crime total into its four offenses for Southwest, with the projected cost per resident.

 Crime